Folk music, master

 Pedagogical orientation for folk music

-In our curriculum, pedagogy is understood as a wide-ranging activity in which musicianship facilitates the interaction between individuals, communities and society.
+In our curriculum, pedagogy is understood as a wide-ranging activity, in which musicianship facilitates the interaction between individuals, communities and society.
 A research orientation serves as the starting point for practically oriented studies.
-Studies include courses focusing on specific aspects of folk music pedagogy, guided artistic and educational teacher training in different operating environments, pedagogical-artistic studies, philosophy of educational thinking and courses focusing on society in which pedagogical thinking and actions are linked to topical phenomena, such as equality, social justice and cultural diversity.
+We offer courses focusing on specific aspects of folk music pedagogy, guided artistic and educational teacher training in different operating environments, pedagogical-artistic studies and courses on philosophy of educational thinking.
+We also delve into societal topics, such as equality, social justice and cultural diversity and reflect on them from the perspective of pedagogical thinking and activities.
 The studies provide the student with a general pedagogical competence.

 Research orientation

 The researcher orientation is suitable for students who are particularly interested in conducting research on folk music.
-The thesis project for students with a research orientation is a Master’s thesis, while other studies provide the necessary skills and capabilities for conducting research and drafting an extensive written thesis project.
-On the basis of various folk music themes, research can also be linked to, for example, societal phenomena or other art forms.
+The thesis project for students with a research orientation is a master’s thesis.
+Students gain the necessary skills and capabilities for conducting research and drafting an extensive written thesis through various studies.
+While grounded in folk music themes, research can also be linked to societal issues and other art forms.

-Studies may include music history, philosophy and familiarisation with different research methods.
-Studies can be weighted according to what content is central to each student’s thesis project.
-During their studies, students will also be provided with the necessary prerequisites to apply for doctoral studies.
+There are courses available in music history, philosophy and different research methods.
+Students can choose topics that are central to their individual thesis project.
+During their studies, students will also acquire the competence needed for pursuing doctoral studies.

 Artistic orientation

 The artistic orientation prepares the student to work primarily as a folk musician who performs, composes and arranges.
 The occupational description of a professional folk musician can be very diverse: ensemble, theatre, dance art, multiart projects and teaching are all included in the occupational description.
-Upon graduation, the student will have a comprehensive knowledge of the playing tradition and history of folk music and will be able to apply their skills to produce new music for different contexts.
+Our graduates will have a comprehensive knowledge of the playing tradition and history of folk music and will be able to apply their skills to produce new music for different contexts.

-The artistic orientation includes a lot of instrument studies, playing and singing in a group, improvisation studies, composition and arrangement studies, familiarisation with traditional music and creating new music based on it.
-Studies also include engaging in knowledge-based discussion and writing about phenomena in the field.
+The artistic orientation includes a lot of instrument studies, playing and singing in a group, improvisation studies, composition and arrangement studies, learning about traditional music and creating new music based on it.
+Studies also entail knowledge-based discussions and writing about phenomena in the field.

 Versatile career opportunities in music

-After graduating, you will have a wide range of career options and can work as a musician, composer, pedagogue, researcher, community musician, and entrepreneur.
-You can also work in expert and developer duties in different organisations or socially engaged contexts and in various roles in multi-artistic productions.
+After graduating, you will have various career options, ranging from musician and composer to pedagogue, researcher, community musician and entrepreneur.
+You can also work in expert and developer duties in different organisations or socially engaged contexts and take various roles in multiartistic productions.
 Depending on your interests, you can specialise in creative musicianship, pedagogy or research.

 Teachers